Skip to main content

 2000 MTT Y2K Superbike: 250 mph

-The MTT 420RR may well be the fastest motorcycle in the world, but it wasn’t the company’s first attempt at a ridiculously fast two-wheeler.
-That was actually the Y2K Superbike’s job.
+The MTT 420RR may be the fastest motorcycle in the world, but it wasn’t the company’s first attempt at a ridiculously fast two-wheeler.
+That was the Y2K Superbike’s job.
 It was the first street-legal, turbine-powered motorcycle on the market.
 Powered by a Rolls-Royce Allison Model 250 C18 gas turbine engine, the MTT Y2K Superbike boasted 320 horsepower and 425 pound-feet of torque.
 At one point, it was the most powerful motorcycle on sale.

 Despite the turbine engine, the MTT Y2K Superbike tipped the scales at only 460 pounds.
 Its light body and aerodynamic design meant the Y2K Superbike glided through the air and onto a top speed of 250 mph.
 MTT gave owners a guarantee that the Y2K Superbike would hit 250 mph, though we doubt any owners requested a refund after trying and failing to hit that figure.
-In addition to its insanely high top speed, the MTT Y2K held two records from Guinness World Records: the most expensive production motorcycle on sale and the most powerful production motorcycle.
+In addition to its remarkably high top speed, the MTT Y2K held two records from Guinness World Records: the most expensive production motorcycle on sale and the most powerful production motorcycle.

 2021 Kawasaki Ninja H2R: 249 mph